Message Replay

 Message replay is not supported with replication.
 Messages written to the replay log on the active site may not be written to the replay log at the standby site.

-If you're ready to use message replay, you can learn how to configure and use it by jumping to Message Replay Configuration, or watch the Message Replay Configuration Video on how to get message replay set up quickly using PubSub+ Broker Manager.
+If you're ready to use message replay, you can learn how to configure and use it by jumping to Message Replay Configuration.
+Alternatively, you can watch the Message Replay Configuration Video on how to get message replay set up quickly using PubSub+ Broker Manager.

 Understanding Message Replay